 Each of these credit unions have restricted membership criteria, but don’t let that scare you away.
 If you don’t meet their membership criteria, it’s possible to make a small donation to their charity of choice in order to become eligible for membership.
 Furthermore, these credit union CD rates offer some of the highest-returning share certificates out of any category.

-Once you’re a member of USAlliance Financial, you can open a 12-month CD with a minimum of $500.
-Their early withdrawal penalty equals 180 days’ worth of interest earned on the amount you withdraw.
+Once you’re a member of CommunityWide Federal Credit Union, you can open a 12-month CD with a minimum of $2,000.
+Their early withdrawal penalty equals the withdrawn amount multiplied by the number of days that remain in the term.